WormBase/single-cell/README.md

-# List of C. elegans single cell datasets
+# List of all C. elegans single cell datasets

 Here we provide a curated collection of all C. elegans single cell RNA seq high throughput data wrangled into the [anndata](https://anndata.readthedocs.io/en/stable/) format in `.h5ad` files with standard fields, plus any number of optional fields that vary depending on the metadata the authors provide.
 We attempt to keep the field names lower case, short, descriptive, and only using valid Python variable names so they may be accessed via the syntax `adata.var.field_name` .
 The WormBase anndata wrangling convention is described at [github.com/WormBase/anndata-wrangling](https://github.com/WormBase/anndata-wrangling)